mysticaltofu/DH150-NATALIEMAZMANIAN/assignment06/README.md

 ![Wireframe](https://github.com/mysticaltofu/DH150-NATALIEMAZMANIAN/blob/main/museum%402x.png)

 #### Notes on Wireflow Testing
+The tester successfully completed all the tasks.
+However, I noted that the beginning of my wireframe was a bit unclear, and it seemed that the tester leaned on the support of the wireflow arrows to decipher what he needed to do.

-Note the tester’s confusion or unexpected interaction; Note whether the tester could successfully complete the tasks pictures/video of the tester’s walkthrough pathway [Here](https://drive.google.com/file/d/1PjZNH41Ohi1_u2hDbKeSaCgNS7tqdYhj/view?usp=sharing) is a video of the tester performing Task 1.
+[Here](https://drive.google.com/file/d/1PjZNH41Ohi1_u2hDbKeSaCgNS7tqdYhj/view?usp=sharing) is a video of the tester performing Task 1.

 [Here](https://drive.google.com/file/d/1spI63mRsSYo6AcolungG3nebc_6WXw5f/view?usp=sharing) is a video of the tester performing Task 2.

 [Here](https://drive.google.com/file/d/1LyGpoQhgf5fLfQj3ShRBYRFBtqzZNeER/view?usp=sharing) is a video of the tester performing Task 3.